 These characters are attributable to the position of his vineyards at about 400 metres above sea level in the village of Vergne in the commune of Barolo.
 G.D.
 Vajra was established in 1972 and named after Aldo's father, Giuseppe Domenico.
 Aldo has been gradually increasing the area under vine to 40 hectares, of which 10 are Nebbiolo for Barolo, located in such strategic spots as Bricco delle Viole, Fossati, La Volta and Coste di Vergne.
 A traditionalist, Aldo adheres to old-style winemaking methods, though blends these with new techniques, such as temperature controlled fermentation, to produce such superbly elegant wines.

 Fermentation took place in stainless steel tanks at temperatures up to 31°C and lasted three weeks, with regular pumping over.
-The wine was matured for 42 months in Slovenian oak barrels.
+The wine was then matured for 42 months in Slovenian oak barrels.

 Liberty Wines customers can order this wine directly from us.